ODC Theater

 (ODC/Dance and ODC Theater Presents)

-ODC Theater is ADA Accessible.
+ODC is ADA Accessible.
+Additional wheelchair seating is provided for select shows.
+Getting to second floor studios in the ODC Dance Commons and ODC Theater involves riding an elevator or climbing one flight of stairs.
+The majority of the ODC Annex is carpeted.
+ODC Theater and ODC Annex restrooms are All-Gender, and in the ODC Dance Commons, All-Gender restrooms are located on the second floor.
 For all ODC/Dance and ODC Theater presented performances, ASL is provided for shows with performed text for at least one performance during the show run.
-Additional wheelchair seating is provided for select shows.
 Captioning is provided for all Digital Encores.
-ODC Theater restrooms are All-Gender and All-Gender restrooms are located upstairs, outside of Studio B in ODC Dance Commons.
 Please see individual event pages for more information.
-Contact the ODC Box Office with accessibility requests or questions at boxoffice@odc.dance.
+Questions?
+Please contact the ODC Box Office at boxoffice@odc.dance.

 Land Acknowledgement/Ramaytush Ohlone Land Tax Fund Donations